-If your income increases by more than $\pounds 2,500$, then we will base your final award on your current year's income.
-We will only take that part of the increase over $\pounds 2,500$ into account when working out your tax credit award for the current year.
+If your income increases by more than £25,000, then we will base your final award on your current year's income.
+We will ignore the first $\pounds 25,000$ of the increase when working out your tax credit award for the current year.
 We will, however, use the full amount of income when setting your award for the following year.